amaiya/devsetup/win11.md

 # Windows 11 Setup

 ## Using System Python (CPU Only)
 1. Download and install [Microsoft C++ Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/) and make sure **Desktop development with C++** workload is selected and installed.
 This is needed to build `chroma-hnswlib` (as of this writing a pre-built wheel only exists for Python 3.11 and below).
 It is also needed if you need to build `llama-cpp-python` instead of installing a prebuilt wheel (as we do below).
+If you have issues, you might also try downloading and installing the [Microsoft Visual C++ Redistributable](https://aka.ms/vs/17/release/vc_redist.x64.exe) to ensure `onnxruntime` can be imported, as described in [this issue](https://github.com/AUTOMATIC1111/stable-diffusion-webui/discussions/16342#discussioncomment-10279473).
+However the Redistributable should be automatically installed with Build Tools.
 2. Install Python 3.12:  Open "cmd" as administrator and type python to trigger Microsoft Store installation in Windows 11.
 3. Create virtual environment: `python -m venv .venv`
 4. Activate virtual environment: `.venv\Scripts\activate`.
 You can optionally append `C:\Users\<username\.venv\Scripts` to `Path` environment variable, so that you only need to type `activate` to enter virtual environment in the future.